 I am not an electrician, but when I search for the recommended breaker for a 5 HP motor, I keep coming up with 40 amps.

 Uh.. yeah.
 Sorry.
 I took the motor off and checked the plate.
 AO Smith model K56A75B23, 120 V, 15.0 A, 60 Hz, Single phase, 3450 rpm, CW.

 It may be possible to just replace the motor but it would be a shame if I couldn’t just fix it.

 Hi Bill, I have the same problem as Cary.
-Your last post you said to remove the line from motor to tank.
+In your last post, you said to remove the line from the motor to the tank.
 I did that and it ran like a scared cat.
-Can you diagnose this for me please?
+Can you diagnose this for me, please?

 By removing the line you removed the load from the pump, and it can run easily, and even with weak caps.

 Or, check the tank check valve to see if it’s blocked, first.

 If you have any questions regarding your DeVilbiss air compressor tripping breaker, please leave a comment below, with a photo if applicable, so that someone can help you!